commercelayer/commercelayer-docs-api/resources/sku_options/delete_sku_option.md

 description: How to delete an existing sku option via API
 ---

-# Delete a SKU option
+# Delete a sku option

 To delete a sku option, send a `DELETE` request to the `/api/sku_options/:id` endpoint, where `id` is the id of the sku option that you want to delete.